Sara-Jane Redmond

 Biography

-Sarah-Jane Redmond is an accomplished actress, well versed in the many aspects of her chosen profession which she considers to be her craft.
-Sarah-Jane is also a sought after private acting coach.
-Indeed throughout Sarah-Jane’s career the actress has gathered an extensive résumé of skills and experience including theatre, dance, film and television work.
+Sara-Jane Redmond is an accomplished actress, well versed in the many aspects of her chosen profession which she considers to be her craft.
+Sara-Jane is also a sought after private acting coach.
+Indeed throughout Sara-Jane's career the actress has gathered an extensive résumé of skills and experience including theatre, dance, film and television work.

 Earlier Years

-Born in Cyprus, August 22nd 1970, Sarah-Jane Redmond and her family were fortunate to visit several countries due to her father’s service within the British Royal Air Force.
-Sarah-Jane spent part of her early life in England’s beautiful Lake District region of Cumbria, before later settling at the age of ten years in Canada.
-Sarah-Jane recalls even from an earlier age her strong desire to one day become an actress, although she recollects no specific decision.
+Born in Cyprus, August 22nd 1970, Sara-Jane Redmond and her family were fortunate to visit several countries due to her father's service within the British Royal Air Force.
+Sara-Jane spent part of her early life in England's beautiful Lake District region of Cumbria, before later settling at the age of ten years in Canada.
+Sara-Jane recalls even from an earlier age her strong desire to one day become an actress, although she recollects no specific decision.

-A young and inspired Sarah-Jane attended Dancemakers Studio in Toronto, Canada for six years, under the professional tutelage of Brian Foley, before moving to London after her graduation.
-Within her first year in the UK, Sarah-Jane was accepted into theatre school but instead chose to return to Canada to study at the famous William Davis Centre in Vancouver (William Davis being instantly recognisable to many for his famous portrayal of ‘The Cigarette Smoking Man’ in The X-Files).
+A young and inspired Sara-Jane attended Dancemakers Studio in Toronto, Canada for six years, under the professional tutelage of Brian Foley, before moving to London after her graduation.
+Within her first year in the UK, Sara-Jane was accepted into theatre school but instead chose to return to Canada to study at the famous William Davis Centre in Vancouver (William Davis being instantly recognizable to many for his famous portrayal of 'The Cigarette Smoking Man' in The X-Files).

-Sarah-Jane continues to reside in Canada, which has been the home of many of her projects.
-In a interview with me, Sarah-Jane shared her thoughts on living in Vancouver:
+Sara-Jane continues to reside in Canada, which has been the home of many of her projects.
+In a interview with me, Sara-Jane shared her thoughts on living in Vancouver:

 As Millennium's Lucy Butler

-In fact, Sarah-Jane credits Millennium as the springboard for her television career and in particular for persuading her to continue her chosen field of acting at a time when she considered otherwise:
+In fact, Sara-Jane credits Millennium as the springboard for her television career and in particular for persuading her to continue her chosen field of acting at a time when she considered otherwise:

-Reminiscing about her time spent with Lance, Sarah-Jane recalls:
+Reminiscing about her time spent with Lance, Sara-Jane recalls:

 "Lance Henriksen I simply cannot say enough about.
 I have worked with many 'stars' and Lance has been by far, the greatest example of grace, talent, joy, commitment and generosity I have ever come across.
 At the time I was considering not continuing my career, as I found television disheartening by the people I had been working with.
 It was nothing like the rush I had felt in theatre school, the rush of communicating with another actor, creating intensity and chemistry.
 When I worked with Lance, it was like lightning.
 He is so alive, so willing to play, and be challenged.”
 [2]

-I once asked Sarah-Jane if she would like to one day revive the role of Lucy and once more become the nemesis of Millennium’s protagonist Frank Black.
+I once asked Sara-Jane if she would like to one day revive the role of Lucy and once more become the nemesis of Millennium's protagonist Frank Black.
 She responded:

 "I would of course love to work with Lance again.
 I learned so much from him, and he was a great mentor to me.
 It would be fantastic to get inside Lucy Butler once again.
 I have many thoughts on where she could go, but, if in the hands of Chris Carter I think I would prefer to see what comes from his mind."
 [2]